Puerto Rican Style Flan

 Dont skip the stick: Don’t skip the cinnamon stick and star anise—they may seem subtle, but they add a deep, warm, aromatic flavor that truly elevates the custard.
 As they steep during the cooking process, they infuse the flan with a cozy, slightly spiced undertone that makes a world of difference in the final taste.

-Slurry: To avoid clumps and achieve a super smooth flan, make a cornstarch slurry by whisking the 4 tablespoons of cornstarch with the non-dairy oatmilk milk (from the ¾ cup + 4 teaspoons listed in the recipe) until completely smooth.
+Slurry: To avoid clumps and achieve a super smooth flan, make a cornstarch slurry by whisking the cornstarch with some of the non-dairy milk (listed in the recipe) until completely smooth.
 Then add the slurry back into the rest of the custard mixture while whisking.
 This simple step helps create that perfect, creamy texture!

 Step by Step Instructions